Richard Boddington: Career

 Richard began making films at the age of 12 using Super 8.
 After seeing ET in 1982, he committed to being a filmmaker.
 He kept making Super 8 films in high school, then moved onto film school in the USA.

 From 1995–2000, Boddington worked as a Producer at the CTV Network in Toronto.

 His first film was Dark Reprieve (2008), for which Boddington was the producer, director, editor and director of photography.
 He also self-financed it.

 Richard then directed, produced and edited the family comedy film, The Dogfather (2010), which starred Chris Parnell.

 In 2012, Boddington wrote, directed, edited and produced his third feature film, Against the Wild (2014), which was shot entirely on location in Northern Ontario.

 The film tells the story of two children and their Alaskan Malamute, who must fight for survival after their plane crashes in the wilderness.
 Featuring a number of animals, a decision was made to exclusively use real animals and no computer generated ones.
 The film achieved world wide distribution and won such awards as the Director's Choice Grand Prize at the 2013 Rhode Island International Film Festival.
 The film stars, Natasha Henstridge, CJ Adams and Erin Pitt.

 Richard was nominated for the Emmy Award for Against the Wild in October 2014.

 In May 2015, Boddington filmed Against the Wild 2: Survive the Serengeti in South Africa.
 The film is a sequel to Against the Wild and follows the Alaskan Malamute, Chinook, on another adventure.
 This time Chinook must protect two children after their plane crashes in the African bush.
 The film features extensive use of elephants, lions, giraffes, hyenas and leopards.
 The film stars Jeri Ryan, John Paul Ruttan and Ella Ballentine.

 Against the Wild 2: Survive the Serengeti, was released into US theatres on February 26, 2016.
 The film went on to be highly successful in international sales, airing on many of the world's biggest broadcasters, including TF1 in France, STARZ in the USA, Antenna 3 in Spain, and Channel 5 in the UK.

 In April 2017, Boddington began production on Phoenix Wilder and the Great Elephant Adventure, which starred Elizabeth Hurley and Sam Ashe Arnold, in South Africa.
+Boddington was heavily inspired by The Black Stallion (film) a movie he considers to be a masterpiece.